venables/koa-helmet/README.md

 NOTE
 ----

 This branch is for koa v2, which uses Promises instead of Generator functions.
+For koa 0.x and 1.x support, see the [koa-1](https://github.com/venables/koa-helmet/tree/koa-1) branch.

 Installation